redis/redis-doc/topics/protocol.md

     $6\r\n
     foobar\r\n

+(The reply was split into multiple lines for clarity).

 The first line the server sent is `*5\r\n` in order to specify that five replies will follow.
-Then every reply constituting the items of the Multi Bulk reply is transmitted.
+Then every reply constituting the items of the Multi Bulk reply are transmitted.

 The concept of Null Array exists as well, and is an alternative way to specify a Null value (usually the Null Bulk String is used, but for historical